 - Bassinet, Moses basket, or Co-Sleeper:

 Not all babies immediately sleep in their cribs.
 More and more mothers are choosing bassinets, Moses baskets or co-sleepers for the first couple of months so they can remain close to their little ones.
 This makes it easier on nighttime feedings, too.
 There are many options that you can choose from–Moses basket and co-sleepers.
-Look too see what fits your style and budget.
-My favorite co-sleeper options are the DockATot, Snuggle Me, HALO Bassinest and the Fisher Price Rock ‘n Play.
+Look to see what fits your style and budget.
+My favorite co-sleeper options are the DockATot, Snuggle Me, and the HALO Bassinest.
 This brings your baby within arms reach.

 - Swaddle Blankets (5) & Sleep Sacks (2-3).